alamichel/360VideoProject/README.md

 ### Other features
 - Reset/start from the beginning & Exit
 - Zoom in and out using mouse
-- Item tracker that recorded the things you have checked (persisted in scene switching), notice that you cannot move around when the item tracker panel is open
+- Item tracker that recorded the things you have checked (persisted in scene switching).
+Press `escape` or click the close button to close the tracker.
+Notice that you cannot move around when the item tracker panel is open.

 ## AR
 - Open `AR_Scene` in Scenes folder